 Traditional SEO Is Dead, Long Live SEO

-It used to be that search engine optimization was a game of guessing how many keywords you need to include in your content to rank high.
+It used to be that search engine optimisation was a game of guessing how many keywords you need to include in your content to rank high.
 Search marketers were trying to discover the secret formula that would help businesses get higher rankings and generate traffic.

 The only problem is that tweaking your title tags or adding more links isn’t going to help you boost your Google rankings anymore.
 So, in a way, you could say that SEO is dead, but not as you may think.
 Yes, traditional practices have become obsolete and trying to outsmart the search engines is no longer a feasible strategy.
-But, search engine optimization with its new rules and requirements is still very much alive and kicking.
+But, search engine optimisation with its new rules and requirements is still very much alive and kicking.

-Search Engines Are Improving
+1. Search Engines Are Improving

 Online users are becoming pickier by the day.
 In fact, 88% of them will click away if they don’t see an exact phrase match.
 They expect search engines to keep pace with their demands and provide them with relevant results.